Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 [`stateful-native-library` repository][repo] or [this blog's issue tracker][issue].

-Writing correct code (especially when it's used to instruct others!) is very important to me.
+Writing correct code is very important to me, especially when it is being read or used by others!

 [repo]: https://github.com/Michael-F-Bryan/stateful-native-library
 [issue]: https://github.com/Michael-F-Bryan/adventures.michaelfbryan.com